Holly-Transport/You_Kan_Do_It/README.md

 # You Kan Do It
-You Kan Do It is a simple desktop kanban-style task management application, with an SQLite database for storing task info.
+You Kan Do It is a simple kanban-style task management application, with an SQLite database for storing task info.

 There are four default categories -- To Do, In Progress, Procrastinate, and Complete.
 Users can add/edit/recategorize/delete tasks on the board.
 Since the application does not include login features, it is recommended for desktop use only.